sktime/sktime/docs/source/installation.rst

 If you also want to install soft dependencies, install them individually, after the above, or instead use: :code:`pip install -e ".[all_extras,dev]"` to install all of them.

-7. If everything has worked, you should see message "successfully installed sktime"
+7. If everything has worked, you should see message "successfully built sktime"

 Some users have experienced issues when installing NumPy, particularly version 1.19.4.